The Most Iconic London Fashion Week Moments Over the Past 10 Years

-London Fashion Week (LFW) has ever been a hotbed of creativity, where fashion designers test the limits of style, creativity, and cultural salience.
-The past 10 years have not been different either, as the event has presented us with some unmissable moments—ranging from groundbreaking collections to politics and jaw-dropping runway displays.
+London Fashion Week (LFW) is a hub of creativity.
+Here, designers push the boundaries of style The last 10 years have brought some unmissable moments.
+We’ve seen groundbreaking collections, political statements, and jaw-dropping runway displays.
 Here, we take a look at some of the most iconic moments of London Fashion Week in the last decade.

 1. Burberry’s Return to London (2018)